 A website with a 30 DA isn’t “bad” just because it can’t compete with websites with 90 DA.
 That would be like pitting a startup company’s blog against the Washington Post.
 Can it outrank the Post?
 Possibly, but the likelihood is extremely low.

-Why you shouldn’t obsess over Domain Authority
+4 reasons why you shouldn’t obsess over domain authority

 All this to say—should you know what your website’s DA is and keep an eye on it?
 Yes.
 Is it something you should check and tweak in your daily SEO routine?
 Nope.